hcilabasu/crowd-creativity/README.md

 - Validate input
 - Allow enter to submit the idea if the category input is highlighted
 - Implement categorization tasks
 - Implement iteration of idea
+- Implement click action on idea in the task panel

 ## Wishlist
 - Implement persistance of layout
 - Consolidate prefixes (e.g. cl_, id) into constants (possibly at the ENV variable)
 - Move each mustache template to its own html file
+- Possibly hide the ideas in the task view until hover action is triggered

 ## Known issues
 - The bottom of the layout is cutoff by the amount of the navbar